 Connect With Me

-I had the pleasure of speaking with reporter Cheryl Harbour recently for a cover story in this month's GRAND Magazine, which covers the world of grandparents.
+I had the pleasure of speaking with reporter Cheryl Harbour recently for a cover story in this month's GRAND Magazine.
 We talked about advice I received from my own grandmother growing up in Georgia and what I've learned from being a grandmother myself.

 If you're looking for some inspiring, instructive and provocative books to add to your summer reading list, these recent books from 2016 TEDWomen speakers are worthy additions.